 Find the Right Time to Share

 Numerous data studies suggest you will be more effective in promoting the same content multiple times on social media.
 Use multiple images and multiple headlines for your content.
-This way you engage with your followers without them even knowing you’re reposting the same content.
-Social media users don’t see most of your posts on any given day anyway.
-So posting multiple times ensures your audience has a chance to see your content.
+This way you're talking to your followers without them knowing you’re reposting the same content.
+Your followers don’t see most of your posts on any given day.
+By posting multiple times a day you are making sure your followers at least have a chance to see and read your content your content.

 Go Deep, Not Broad